TechSavvy4822/Friend.ly/README.md

 ### **Jacob Fisher**
 *Project Founder • Social Media Manager • Emotional-Support Person*
 <br>
-Im a 9th grade student that is attending Conway High school who is interested in getting more knowledge at coding.
+I’m a 9th grade student that is attending Conway High School who is interested in getting more knowledge about coding.
 I will contribute to the project by promoting the project on many social media platforms.

 **Contributions:**